 We will bear all costs, expenses and fees in connection with the registration of the shares.
 The selling shareholders will bear all commissions and discounts, if any, attributable to the sales of the shares.
 The selling shareholders may agree to indemnify any broker-dealer or agent that participates in transactions involving sales of the shares against specific liabilities, including liabilities arising under the Securities Act.
-The selling shareholders have agreed to indemnify specific persons, including broker-dealers and agents, against specific liabilities in connection with the offering of the shares, including specified liabilities under the Securities Act.
-We have agreed to indemnify the selling shareholders against specified liabilities, including specified liabilities under the Securities Act
+The selling shareholders have agreed to indemnify the Company against specific liabilities in connection with the offering of the shares, including specified liabilities under the Securities Act when the Securities Act indemnify the selling shareholders against specified liabilities in connection with the offering of the shares, including specified liabilities under the Securities Act held by them pursuant to Rule 144 of the Securities Act during any ninety day period.

-We have agreed to maintain the effectiveness of this registration statement until such time as the selling shareholders are able to sell all of the common stock held by them pursuant to Rule 144 (k) of the Securities Act.
 No sales may be made based on this prospectus after the expiration date unless we amend or supplement this prospectus to indicate that we have agreed to extend the period of effectiveness.
 The selling shareholders may sell all, some or none of the shares offered by this prospectus.